Pills seized in city’s largest Fentanyl bust in a decade

 This technology was installed December 2021 and its purpose is to detect and capture images of all vehicles entering and exiting the city.

-Stormy Hood, of Alamogordo, was arrested with Allsups.
+Stormy Hood, of Alamogordo, was arrested with Allsup.
 Hood was charged with one count of possession of a firearm and one count of concealing her identity.

 Garcia said two locked safes were also taken at the time of the arrest and the police department is awaiting approval of a search warrant to open them.